Dee805one/osticket-prereqs/README.md

 <img src="https://i.imgur.com/G4tReb1.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within the IIS console, browse to Sites -> Default -> osTicket.
-Click "Browse *:80" and the installation page for osTicket will now show up.
-Some extensions are not enabled and they will be enabled with the IIS console before installing osTicket.
-To do so, click on PHP Manager while in the osTicket menu in IIS.
-Click on "Enable or disable an extension."
-Enable the following extentions: php_imap.dll, php_intl.dll, php_opcache.dll.
+Within the IIS console, navigate to Sites > Default Web Site > osTicket.
+Click "Browse *:80" to launch the osTicket installation page in your default web browser.
+At this point, you may notice that some required PHP extensions are not yet enabled.
+These will need to be activated before proceeding with the installation.To enable the necessary extensions, ensure you're still within the osTicket section in IIS and open PHP Manager.
+Click on "Enable or disable an extension", then enable the following PHP extensions: php_imap.dll, php_intl.dll, and php_opcache.dll.
 </p>
 <br />